 Another consideration is that if you are a regular garage mechanic, polyaspartics don’t stand up as well to battery acids like epoxy and polyurethane does.
 They also can be very slippery when wet.
 If you are not applying full paint chips to add texture, it is advisable to add a slip resistant aggregate into the top coat to increase the anti-slip properties of the coating.

 One of the biggest reasons that professional installers are offering polyaspartic floor coatings is to sell the benefit of being without your garage for only a day.
 A good installer can prep your concrete and install your coating in as little as 6 – 8 hours.
-You can be walking on it and moving your belongings back into the garage before the day is done and park your car in it the next.
-That can be a big plus for some people who can’t be without their garage for 5 days.
+You can be moving your belongings back into the garage before the day is done and park your car in it the next.
+This can be a huge advantage for people who can’t be without their garage for 3 or 4 days.

-If you can’t be without your garage for a few days or need to have a garage floor coating installed in less than ideal temperatures, then a polyurea or polyaspartic floor coating may be just what you need.
-Its a great additional garage flooring option if the cost is in the budget.
+If you need to have a garage floor coating installed in less than ideal temperatures or need the advantage of being without your garage for only a day, then a professionally installed polyurea or polyaspartic floor coating may be just what you need.
+It is a great garage flooring option if the cost is in the budget.